ridunn/hpc/Parallel_Code/Readme.md

 To launch using MPI, run the following command in a terminal.

-mpiexec -n (number of cores) python MPI_Spyder.py
+mpiexec -n python MPI_Spyder.py

-to run the code that generates the mp4 file and
+This will launch the code that generates the mp4 file, where n denotes the number of cores(prime numbers don't work).

-mpiexec -n (number of cores) python MPI_Spyder_Benchmarking.py
+mpiexec -n python MPI_Spyder_Benchmarking.py

 to run the benchmarking file.